Image Source: Pixabay

 For seniors living on their own, falling is one of the biggest threats to their health and safety.
 Surprisingly, the fear of falling can actually increase the chances that seniors will fall.
 And, once seniors fall, they are likely to fall again.
 Fortunately, there are several things that can be done to help prevent and decrease the likelihood of seniors taking a tumble either at home or out in public.

 When seniors fall, many of them end up with broken bones or head injuries.
 Many of them fall because they are taking medication that affects their balance or because it has been a few years since they’ve updated their prescription glasses.
 Some seniors also fall because there are things on the ground that simply get in their way.
 Seniors who live in areas that get snow and ice should be sure to be extra careful on cold, snowy days.
+Despite being in Colorado, Castle rock offers dementia care without too much snow falling during the winter months.
+Plus, with a full team working to ensure everyone is safe, you can be confident your loved ones are in good hands.

 Let’s take a look at eight different ways that seniors can reduce the chances of falling: